kevintruong/til/Synchronization/Synchronization,-Part-1:-Mutex-Locks.md

 Once we are finished with the mutex we should also call `pthread_mutex_destroy(&m)` too.
 Note:

-* You can only destroy an unlocked mutex._ Calling destroy on a destroyed lock
-* Initializing an initialized lock, locking an already locked lock, unlocking an unlocked lock etc are unsupported (at least for default mutexes) and usually result in undefined behavior.
+-You can only destroy an unlocked mutex._ Calling destroy on a destroyed lock -Initializing an initialized lock, locking an already locked lock, unlocking an unlocked lock etc are unsupported (at least for default mutexes) and usually result in undefined behavior.

 ## If I lock a mutex, does it stop all other threads?